General Site Settings

 Important Notes:

-- The setting defaults to disabled (deletion allowed) for backward compatibility
+- The setting defaults to allowing deletion for backward compatibility unless organization policy or site configuration says otherwise

 Site Statistics